Timothy-Lim/optiga-tpm-explorer/User Guide.md

 For more information on how to setup the environment for the OPTIGA™ TPM 2.0 Explorer Application, you may refer to the [OPTIGA™ TPM 2.0 Explorer Setup Guide](./Setup%20Guide.md)

-This tool was tested on a Raspberry Pi ® (RPi) 3 Model B+ with Raspbian Linux in Release Version 9.4 (Stretch) and kernel version 4.19 with an Infineon OPTIGA™ TPM SLB 9670 TPM2.0 attached to the Raspberry Pi® board (Figure 1 and Figure 2).
+This tool was tested on a Raspberry Pi(RPi) 3 Model B+ with Raspbian Linux in Release Version 9.4 (Stretch) and kernel version 4.19 with an Infineon OPTIGA™ TPM SLB 9670 TPM2.0 attached to the Raspberry Pi board (Figure 1 and Figure 2).

 ![](/images/Overview/RaspbianStretch.png)